mercurie-ai/mercurie-emr-integration-openmrs/README.md

 ## Extensibility

 The architecture of this middleware is designed to be a blueprint.
 By replacing the `openmrs-api.ts` module with a different implementation that communicates with another EMR's API, you can quickly adapt this integration for other systems.
 The core logic in `server.ts` and the API contract defined in `openapi.yaml` can remain largely the same, providing a consistent integration point for Mercurie.

+The schema for the Mercurie integration API and a list of available integration adapters are maintained on the [mercurie-ai/mercurie-emr-integration](https://github.com/mercurie-ai/mercurie-emr-integration) GitHub repository.